 The public review period ended April 15, 2016, and the Planning and Zoning Commission recommended adoption of these plan amendments to the City Council.

-- Chapter 3 Amendment - track changes version
+- Chapter 3 Amendment - Track Changes Version (PDF)

 You can review the presentation at the Citizen's Review Session through the City's streaming service.

 The first Public Hearing for the City Council took place on Tuesday, September 6, 2016, and was continued through January 17, 2017.
-All materials and presentaiton for this process can be found on the City Council's website at: http://flagstaffaz.swagit.com/play/08302016-715
+All materials and presentation for this process can be found on the City Council's website.

 The City Council approved these amendments in two Resolutions.
 Resolution 2016-31 and Resolution 2017-04 on December 6, 2016 and January 17, 2017, respectively.

-To be added to a Flagstaff Regional Plan notification email list, or for more information on current plan amendments, contact Sara Dechter, the City's Comprehensive Planning Manager at: or (928) 213-2631.
+To be added to a Flagstaff Regional Plan notification email list, or for more information on current plan amendments, contact the City's Comprehensive Planning Manager Sara Dechter via email or at 928-213-2631.

-The Map 25 Major Regional Plan Amendment was approved by ordinance at the December 1, 2015 City Council Meeting (video link).
+The Map 25 Major Regional Plan Amendment was approved by ordinance at the December 1, 2015 City Council Meeting (watch the meeting).

 The purpose of the major amendment is to bring Map 25: Road Network Illustration (Map 25) in the Flagstaff Regional Plan 2030 (FRP30) into compliance with Arizona Revised Statute (ARS) 9-461.05 and to resolve inconsistencies between the Land Use and Transportation Chapters and other part of the City Code related to Map 25.
 These changes were processed as a major plan amendment because they are related to the major amendment category of "Addition of a Corridor or Great Street" on page III-9.